In partnership with

 All Hallows' Ledge

-Born and bred on a dairy farm on the Island.
-Lover of dogs and horses.
-Spends a lot of time daydreaming.
+Born and bred on a dairy farm on Isle of Wight, Harriet J Kent is a lover of dogs and horses.
+She spends a lot of time daydreaming.

-It’s 17th century Isle of Wight where smuggling of contraband goods is rife.
+It’s seventeenth-century Isle of Wight, where smuggling of contraband goods is rife.
 Smuggler’s daughter Kitty is tasked by her father to find work to pay towards the next haul.
 Kitty is only interested in finding her dream man.
 Fraught with danger, trouble and misfortune, can she fulfil her dream?

 X - @harrietjkent